Currency:

 Now think about all the subpage titles and meta descriptions.

-Can a prospect quickly determine that your page contains the information he needs?
+Can a potential client quickly determine that your page contains the information they need?

 The content of your site should contain a promise that will attract users.

-Also analyze the narrative of the titles, meta descriptions, and the content of the site itself.
+Also analyze the narrative of the titles, meta descriptions, and the site content itself.

-Pay special attention to pages about your services or products.
+Pay special attention to pages dedicated to your services or products.
 Make sure their description clearly states their benefits, functions, and applications.
-Don't forget about the appropriate CTA (call to action) and its positioning on the site.
+Don't forget about the relevant CTA (call to action) and its positioning on the site.

-The report from Screaming Frog includes the number of pages where server response codes are returned.
+Report from Screaming Frog includes the number of pages returning server response codes.

 • Check all links that return 404 code and fix each one.